 Like other nutritionists, holistic nutritionists must develop active listening and critical thinking skills.
 Good communication skills are essential as well.
 Since most holistic nutritionists are self-employed, they also must know how to operate a business.
 They need to have good administrative, organizational and computer skills to run a successful practice.

 Holistic nutritionists usually work as consultants, either in an integrated clinic or as solo practitioners.
 They may also work in school or corporate settings.
 Some holistic nutritionists choose to specialize in areas such as holistic sports nutrition, home nutrition or family nutrition therapy.
 Other careers in holistic nutrition include research, teaching and working for a supplement manufacturer or whole foods company.
 Writing nutrition guides or working as a chef are other career possibilities.
-According to the BLS, the mean annual salary as of May 2014 for this profession is $57,440.
-The job opportunities for this career from 2012-2022 is expected to grow 21%.
+According to the BLS, the median annual salary as of May 2019 for dietitians and nutritionists is $61,270.
+Job opportunities are expected to grow 8% between 2019 and 2029.

 Training programs for holistic health practitioners may be as short as three weeks or take as long as three years.
 Many programs incorporate real-life situations and projects into daily learning.
 Subjects covered within a holistic nutrition curriculum may include herbology, culinary arts, medicine, massage and nutrition.
 Holistic nutrition students also learn digestive physiology, metabolism, biochemistry and how to do lifestyle evaluations.
 Before employment, many students choose to intern at an institution or a business where they can apply their holistic nutrition skills in a hands-on environment.